Kinto/kinto/docs/ecosystem.rst

             r = super(IndexedResource, self).create_record(self, record)

             indexer = self.request.registry.indexer
-            indexer.index_record(self.name, record)
+            indexer.index_record(self, record)

             return r

 .. note::

-    In this example, ``IndexedResource`` is inherited, and must hence be used explicitly as base resource class in applications.
+    In this example, ``IndexedResource`` is inherited, and must hence be used explicitly as a base resource class in applications.
     A nicer pattern would be to trigger *Pyramid* events in *Cliquet* and let packages like this one plug listeners.
-If you're interested, `we started to discuss it <https://github.com/mozilla-services/cliquet/issues/32>`_ !
+If you're interested, `we started to discuss it <https://github.com/mozilla-services/cliquet/issues/32>`_!

 JavaScript client